Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Antiviral guanosine ribonucleoside analog; misincorporated into mRNA by viral-dependent RNA polymerases.
+Ribavirin is an antiviral guanosine ribonucleoside analog; misincorporated into mRNA by viral-dependent RNA polymerases.
 Binds to and redistributes mammalian eIF4E from the nucleus to the cytoplasm (Ki ~ 0.3 μM for the active metabolite, ribavirin triphosphate).
 Also inosine monophosphate dehydrogenase (IMPDH) inhibitor.
 Represses colony formation of primary AML-M5 progenitor cells (IC50 ~ 1 μM); reduces disease severity in acute myeloid leukemia (AML).
 Inhibits cytopathic effect of SARS-CoV in Vero cells in vitro.
 Orally available.

 |Storage||Store at +4°C|